Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Conclusion

 \section{Conclusion}

-To the best of our knowledge, we are the first to theoretically disentangle the effects of Adaptive Learning Rate and Momentum in terms of saddle-point escaping and minima selection.
-Our theory explains why Adam is good at escape saddle points but not good at selecting flat minima.
+To the best of our knowledge, we are the first to theoretically disentangle the effects of Adaptive Learning Rate and Momentum in terms of saddle-point escaping and flat minima selection.
+Under reasonable assumptions, our theory explains why Adam is good at escape saddle points but not good at selecting flat minima.
 We further propose a novel optimization framework, Adai, which can parameter-wisely adjust the momentum hyperparameter.
 Supported by good theoretical properties, Adai can accelerate training and favor flat minima well at the same time.
-Our empirical analysis demonstrates that Adai generalizes significantly better popular Adam variants and SGD.
-It will be interesting to design more powerful optimizers by fusing Adaptive Learning Rate and Adaptive Inertia together in future.
+Our empirical analysis demonstrates that Adai generalizes significantly better than popular Adam variants and SGD.